-The new factory fill on all 2019 Corvettes will be Mobil 1 0W-40 ESP.
+The new factory fill on all 2019 Corvettes is Mobil 1 0W-40 ESP.
 This new blend can be used on previous C7 Corvettes 2014-2018.
 If you want, you can make this standard on your earlier versions of your C7.
 To start you can change the oil cap to match the 2019 version.
 Depending on your model, specific oil cap part numbers are available depending on your performance build.

 The 0W-40 began in Europe but in the USA we require the ESP spec oil for GM vehicles.